HKU-BAL/CPG/README.md

 ### 4. Add other types of contigs to sequences in current clusters <br>
 ```
 A. Align contigs to sequences in the clusters.
-makeblastdb -in remaining_cluster.fa -dbtype nucl -out remainingcontigs_Id<br>
+makeblastdb -in remaining_cluster.fa -dbtype nucl -out remainingcontigs_Id
 blastn -db remainingcontigs_Id -query othertype_contig.fa -outfmt "6  qseqid sseqid pident qlen slen length qstart qend sstart send mismatch g
-apopen gaps evalue bitscore" -max_target_seqs 1  -max_hsps 1  -out  othertype_contig.tsv<br>
+apopen gaps evalue bitscore" -max_target_seqs 1  -max_hsps 1  -out  othertype_contig.tsv

 B. Obtain contigs that satify conditions.
 • Obtain contigs that are fully contained with >99% identity and covered >80% of the aligned cluster.
 These contigs will be added to the current cluster. <br>
   File_name: Ensure_contigs.txt, file_format: Cluster_ID+'\t"+contig_ID<br>
 • If the coverage of the current cluster is under 80%, record the ID of the current cluster and the contig ID. (in candidate_contigs.txt) <br>
   Format: Cluster_ID+'\t"+contig_ID<br>
 • Obatain the contigs that satisy several contiditions.
 The pass contigs would  be added to the current cluster. (in pass_contigs.txt) <br>
   Pass_contigs.py<br>
 C. Add other types of contigs into the current cluster (contigs from a and c)<br>
 Move_contigs.py<br>
 ```